 As he demonstrates, you should keenly observe his actions so that you can later perform them correctly once you get back on the wheel.

-It could be about showing you how to steer the car, how to hold the steering wheel, reading the gauges, easing off the brake, or even stopping a vehicle.
+It could be about showing you how to steer the car, how to hold the steering wheel, read the gauges, ease off the brake, or even stop a vehicle.
 In short, don’t be taken aback each time the instructor asks you to switch seats with him.

 On the night before your first driving lesson, it would be better if you don’t drink so that you do not experience a hangover the following morning.
 That is, if you drink.

 Ensure you verify where and when you will be picked up.
 If you have vision challenges, get good glasses.

 At Pierre Paul Driving School, our instructors will put you at ease during your first driving lesson.
 This is not about testing your skills, but teaching you the skills, so they will be patient with you, even if you make mistakes.
 That’s the only way you can learn to drive.

 Our instructors are friendly.
 Reach out to us today to start your driving lessons as soon as possible.